-August is a wonderful time to be in town for anyone in search of a full program of festivals.
+August in Paris is a wonderful time for anyone in search of a full program of festivals.
 From free concerts to movies projected out on enormous lawns and fun at the beach for both adults and kids, there's a little something for everyone during late summer in the French capital.
-Here are the events and highlights we recommend the most in 2018.

 Paris Plages (Pop-Up Beach Operation on the Seine River)

 Every year, Parisians and visitors spread out blankets at the ultramodern Parc de la Villette, where some 40 movies are shown on a giant outdoor screen.
-Starting to see why August is a great month for film aficionados?
-In 2018, entry is free (but you can rent a chaise-longue for a small fee.)
-This year, the theme is "Let's Sing" and features blockbusters and Oscar-winners such as "La La Land" with Emma Stone and Ryan Gosling.
+The festival will run in July and August 2019.
+Entry is free (but you can rent a chaise-longue for a small fee).
+Although the 2019 season theme has yet announced, last year, the theme was "Let's Sing" and featured blockbusters and Oscar-winners such as "La La Land" with Emma Stone and Ryan Gosling.